Contents

 parameters that control the shapes created.
 The exact parameters depend

 on the grid of the current puzzle.
+The 3-D view displays the shape the

 Figure: The STL-Export window